 There are Park bandas to stay at as well as Public and Special campsites.
 There is one luxury lodge actually within the Park, and a number of seasonal tented campsites.
 All other overnight options for Manyara are outside the Park including many on the edge of the Rift Valley with wonderful views across the floor of the valley

-There is a small airport on the edge of the Rift Valley above Manyara that has regular scheduled flights all year round.
+There is a small airport on the edge of the Rift Valley above Manyara that has regularly scheduled flights all year round.

 Manyara fits well into numerous Northern circuit itineraries, but of especial interest is the southern Entry Gate.
 This enables visitors from Tarangire to travel the full length of Manyara as they head to Ngorongoro or the Serengeti.